Living The Iberian Dream: A Rough Guide To Living And Working In Spain

 Working in Spain

 As a foreigner, you shouldn’t have any issues getting a job in Spain.
-The qualifications that you have earnt from other countries are, usually, recognizable in Spain.
+The qualifications that you have earned from other countries are usually recognizable in Spain.